-Back-linked attributes, such as memberOf, are computed attributes and are not stored in your AD database.
-As a result, changes to the user object are not visible to Okta and an import operation is not performed when changes occur.
+Back-linked attributes, such as memberOf, are computed attributes and aren't stored in your AD database.
+As a result, changes to the user object are not visible to Okta and an import operation isn't performed when changes occur.
 Okta recommends that you avoid the use of computed attributes as mapped attributes, especially if you require changes in downstream systems as a result of attribute changes.
-The use of computed attributes as mapped attributes may lead to inconsistent data between your on-premises Active Directory instance and Universal Directory.
+The use of computed attributes as mapped attributes can lead to inconsistent data between your on-premises Active Directory instance and Universal Directory.
 For more information, see https://msdn.microsoft.com/en-us/library/cc223384.aspx.

 - Optional.
 In the Delegated Authentication section, select Enable delegated authentication to Active Directory if you want AD to authenticate your users when they sign in to Okta.